openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off-reinstall--prod-files-diff.md

 Only in /srv/off/html: br.index.html
 Only in /srv/off/html: ca-fr.index.html
 Only in /srv/off/html: ca.index.html
-Only in /srv/off/html: cestemballepresdechezvous-embed.html
-Only in /srv/off/html: cestemballepresdechezvous.html
 Only in /srv/off/html: cestfabriquepresdechezvous.html
 Only in /srv/off/html: ch-fr.index.html
 Only in /srv/off/html: cl.index.html